 History

-Why Centre de santé communautaire de l’« Estrie »?
+Why is it called the Centre de santé communautaire de “l’Estrie?

-As a result, organizations like the Association canadienne-française de l’Ontario (ACFO) de l’Estrie, the Centre de ressources familiales de l’Estrie (CRFE), the Régionale de généalogie de l’Estrie and the Centre de santé communautaire de l’Estrie (CSCE) were established.
+As a result, organizations such as the Association canadienne-française de l’Ontario (ACFO) de l’Estrie, the Centre de ressources familiales de l’Estrie (CRFE), the Régionale de généalogie de l’Estrie, and the Centre de santé communautaire de l’Estrie (CSCE) were established.

-Eastern « Ontario » comprises three separate counties and shares a number of similarities with Eastern « Quebec ».
-They are both located to the East of their respective provinces, they are divided into counties and townships, their lands were granted to Loyalist settlers who arrived after the American Declaration of Independence, and they are occupied by a large number of francophones who wish to preserve their language.
+Comprising the three counties of eastern Ontario, the Estrie region of Ontario has several similarities with the Estrie region of Quebec: both regions are located in the eastern part of their respective provinces, they are divided into counties and townships, their lands were granted to Loyalist settlers who arrived after the American Declaration of Independence, and they are occupied by a large number of Francophones who wish to preserve their language.

 1991